Anachronisms in the Book of Mormon: The name "Isabel" as an anachronism

-Anachronisms apparently perpetuated from King James's translation
+King James's translation

 A significant portion of the Book of Mormon quotes from the brass plates, which purport to be another source of Old Testament writings mirroring those of the Bible.
 In many cases, the biblical quotations in the English-language Book of Mormon, are close, or identical to the equivalent sections of the KJV.
 Critics consider several Book of Mormon anachronisms to originate in the KJV.

+"All the ships of the sea, and upon all the ships of Tarshish"

+Isaiah 2:16 is quoted in the Book of Mormon 2 Nephi 12:16, but includes a mistranslated line from the Septuagint, where the word Tarshish was mistaken for a similar Greek word for "sea" (THARSES and THALASSES).
+Furthermore, the added line in the Book of Mormon disrupts the synonymous parallelisms in the poetic structure of the section.
+As the error appeared in Septuagint the 3rd century BCE this is anachronistic to the 6th century BCE setting of 2 Nephi.

+The Septuagint version of the verse was discussed in numerous readily available Bible commentaries in the 1820s, including ones by William Lowth, Thomas Scott, and John Wesley.

 "Satyr"

 In 2 Nephi 23:21, the Book of Mormon quotes Isaiah 13:21, which mentions a "satyr".
 Satyrs are creatures from Greek mythology, which are half-man, half-goat.
 The KJV translates Isaiah 34:14 thus: